In today’s post, I will show what a cancelled cheque is and how to cancel a cheque?

 However, a cancelled cheque cannot be used to withdraw money, but there are several occasions where having a cancelled cheque can be beneficial.
 Some of them are:

 - Equated Monthly Installments (EMI) – EMI full form is equated monthly installment, which is the monthly amount payments you make towards a loan that you opt for.
-It could be car loan, business loan, MSME loan or personal loan.
-Banks might ask you for a cancelled cheque to fulfil the formalities for your EMI.
+It could be car loan, business loan, MSME loan, or personal loan.
+Banks might ask you for a sample cancel cheque to fulfil the formalities for your EMI.

 - Demat Account – A cancelled cheque leaf along with other KYC documents need to be submitted to the stock brokerage when you are open a Demat account.

 - Electronic Clearance Services (ECS) – ECS is an electronic mode of payment where a specific amount will be transferred from one bank to another.
 When you set up an ECS from your account, you need to submit a cancelled cheque to complete the process.

 - Withdrawal of Employee Provident Fund (EPF) – You need to submit a cancelled cheque for verification when you withdraw funds from your EPF account.

 - Opening A Bank Account – When opening a bank account, a cancelled cheque needs to submit for the process completion.

 - Insurance Policies – Some organizations might ask you for a blank cancelled cheque when you are opening an insurance policy.

 How to Write Cancelled Cheque?